vpyykkonen/DefectDetection/README.md

 ## Training the detection algorithm

 ### Annotating a custom dataset for training
-There are many tools for annotating image data but a good choice is [https://github.com/HumanSignal/labelImg](LabelImg).
+There are many tools for annotating image data but a good choice is [LabelImg](https://github.com/HumanSignal/labelImg).
 This software is assumed in the instructions below.
 1. Download LabelImg and install it following the instructions.
-2. Follow the Steps (YOLO) instructions in the LabelImg GitHub page to annotate your image.
+2. Follow the Steps (YOLO) instructions on the LabelImg GitHub page to annotate your image.
 3. Split the images into a train and a validation set and put them into their respective folders.
 4. Write a configuration file for the set following the example in `training_config.yaml`.

 ### Train
 1. (Optional, if no custom dataset) Extract training data from `training_data.zip`.
 2. Set the paths to point to the train data in `training_config.yaml`.
 3. If using CPU for training, put `device=CPU` in the options `model.train` in the notebook `train_yolo.ipynb`.
-To use GPU put `device=0` or e.g. `device=[0,1]` if multiple GPUs are avaiable.
+To use GPU put `device=0` or e.g. `device=[0,1]` if multiple GPUs are available.
 4. Run the `train_yolo.ipynb` Jupyter notebook to train the model.

 ## Usage